 Each city recorder’s office can inform voters of what positions are up for election and who has filed as a candidate for those positions.
 Contact your local clerk for more information.
 County Clerks may also be able to direct you to information.
 For those of you in the following areas, here are some links to help you navigate:

 Salt Lake County: Elections (County Clerk) and Filed Candidates

 Utah County: Elections and List of City Recorders to contact for candidate information

 Cache County: Elections (Clerk/Auditor) and Candidate Information

 Or use the state elections website at utah.vote.gov.
 This resource allows you to find your local election information based on your home address, including all your elected officials, sample ballots, candidate lists and links to register to vote.
-If there is no current election information displayed under your address, then you either reside outside of the municipality area holding a primary or your municipality is not holding a primary this year.
-However, there may still be a general election for municipal positions in your city on November 7th.
+If there is no current election information displayed under your address, then you either reside outside of the municipality area holding an election or your municipality is not holding a primary election.
+However, there may still be a general election for municipal positions in your city in November.

 6. Know who is running for Congressional District 3

 Are you in Utah’s Congressional District 3?
 Find everything you need to know about the special congressional election here.

 7. Make a plan to vote